nolanlawson/emoji-picker-element/README.md

 Unfortunately [Safari does not currently support `Access-Control-Allow-Headers`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Expose-Headers#Browser_compatibility), meaning that the `ETag` header will not be available cross-origin.
 In that case, `emoji-picker-element` will fall back to the less performant option.
 If you want to avoid this, host the JSON file on the same server as your web app.

+### Shortcodes

+There is no standard for shortcodes, so unlike other emoji data, there is some disagreement as to what a "shortcode" actually is.

+`emoji-picker-element-data` is based on `emojibase-data`, which exposes several shortcode packs per language.
+For instance, you may choose the GitHub-flavored shortcodes, the Slack-flavored shortcodes, or the Emojibase-flavored shortcodes (the default).
+You can browse the available data files [on jsdelivr](https://www.jsdelivr.com/package/npm/emoji-picker-element-data).

+### emojibase-data compatibility (deprecated)

+_**Deprecated:** in v1.3.0, `emoji-picker-element` switched from [`emojibase-data`](https://github.com/milesj/emojibase) to
+[`emoji-picker-element-data`](https://npmjs.com/package/emoji-picker-element-data) as its data source.
+You can still use `emojibase-data`, but only v5 is supported, not v6.
+Support may be removed in a later release._

+When using `emojibase-data`, you must use the _full_ [`emojibase-data`](https://github.com/milesj/emojibase) JSON file, not the "compact" one (i.e. `data.json`, not `compact.json`).

-### Trimming the emojibase data
+### Trimming the emoji data (deprecated)

+_**Deprecated:** in v1.3.0, `emoji-picker-element` switched from [`emojibase-data`](https://github.com/milesj/emojibase) to
+[`emoji-picker-element-data`](https://npmjs.com/package/emoji-picker-element-data) as its data source.
+With the new `emoji-picker-element-data`, there is no need to trim the emoji down to size.
+This function is deprecated and may be removed eventually._

-If you are hosting the JSON file yourself and would like it to be as small as possible, then you can use the utility `trimEmojiData` function:
+If you are hosting the `emojibase-data` JSON file yourself and would like it to be as small as possible, then you can use the utility `trimEmojiData` function:

 ```js
 import trimEmojiData from 'emoji-picker-element/trimEmojiData.js';